JNaveenRoshan/Splunk_tutorial_materials/Infrastructure_Monitoring/Readme.md

 <!-- ABOUT THE PROJECT -->
-## User Guide on Installing Splunk in Linux on Cloud
+## User Guide on Setting up Infrastructure Monitoring in Splunk